Mon - Sun: 24 hours.

 • Medical records.
 While you may be given first aid at the scene, you should visit A&E or a minor injuries unit for a proper medical assessment.
 Later on, a copy of your medical notes could be used to show the severity of your leg injuries.

 • Accident reports.
-If you suffered an injury at work, or in a public place like a gym, for example, you should report the accident.
+If you suffered a broken leg injury at work or in a public place like a gym, for example, you should report the accident.
 Having done so will mean it is difficult for the defendant to admit the accident actually happened.

 • Police report.
 If the accident was reported to the police, their report can provide important details about the incident, including the cause, the extent of any damage, and any witness statements taken at the time.